Geoffrey Robinson (politician): Business career

 A change of government led to a swift demise for the Industrial Reorganisation Corporation, and in 1970 Robinson joined British Leyland, the company in the creation of which he had been instrumental.
 His initial job title was "Staff executive, facilities planning", but after four months he was promoted to the position of Financial Controller.
 It was an unusual appointment in a conservative industry, both on account of his relative youth and because he had no accountancy qualification.
 (His formal tertiary education had concentrated on Russian, German and, possibly of more direct relevance, Economics.)

 Geoffrey Robinson was from 1972 Chairman of Innocenti in Italy, appointed following acquisition of the business by British Leyland, Robinson having played a leading role in acquisition negotiations following the death of Ferdinando Innocenti.

 At around that time he accepted an invitation from Jack Butterworth, Baron Butterworth to join the board of Midland Community Radio, the consortium which successfully bid for the Independent Local Radio franchise for Coventry and Warwickshire.
 The radio station launched as Mercia Sound in 1980.

 Late in 1973, he succeeded Lofty England as Chairman of Jaguar Cars, also at that time under British Leyland ownership.
 He resigned in 1975 because he could not agree with the Ryder plan to integrate the many different makes under BLMC.

 After the Triumph Motorcycles workers locked out their new owners, NVT, from their Meriden plant in 1973, Robinson was instrumental in setting up the subsequent Meriden Triumph workers' co-operative with a substantial Wilson Labour government loan from the minister for trade, Tony Benn.
 He served as an executive director in what was the last volume manufacturer of motorcycles in the United Kingdom.
 He occupied a similar non-executive role in the subsequent Triumph Motorcycles (Meriden) Ltd that the co-operative became when he helped negotiate away its debt with the new Conservative Thatcher government in 1981, although he left before the firm eventually closed in 1983.

-In 1986, he founded technology company TransTec, which became a £200 million international conglomerate focussing on aerospace customers.
+In 1986, he founded technology company TransTec, which became a £200 million international conglomerate focusing on aerospace customers.
 In 1996, he acquired the centre-left New Statesman magazine for £375,000.
 In April 2008 he sold 50% of the business to Mike Danson, and the remainder a year later.